osism/release/notes/4.0.0/NOTES.md

 * Sosreport is now available and enabled by default in the testbed.
 This tool collects configuration and diagnostic informations from Linux based distributions.
+* Squid proxy is now available.
+Allows other services to access only allowed addresses.
+Therefore security get's improved.

 ## Deprecations